rhKashif/SteamPulse/README.md

 During transformation, we decided to create unique atomic rows for the data which would be in line with our normalised schema.
 We have chosen not to modify the game titles as we did not want to lose data on games that are in different languages and hence would have different characters to the English alphabet.
 We combined the **genres** (from API) and **user_tags** (from web scraping) information to have a complete list of all associated genres and created a separate column so we could see which ones were assigned by the user.
 If a tag was in both genres and user-tags this would be classified as not **user-generated**.
 Any duplicate rows are removed during the transformation process.

 During loading, we chose to use a psycopg2 function called execute_batch which loaded data quickly into the database.
-In addition we have chosen to use our schema design of 'UNIQUE' categories to prevent duplication of existing data.
+In addition, we have chosen to use our schema design of 'UNIQUE' categories to prevent duplication of existing data.

 ## Reviews ETL pipeline